 Filter - Sharpen - Unsharp Mask

-Thus we at first have washed away the image, and then have made it accurate [color=#ffffff]again bu[/color]t without artifacts already.
+Thus we at first have washed away the image, and then have made it accurate again but without artifacts already.
 If you know a better technique of image improvement, it is excellent, use it.

 If the downloaded map is less than 8192 x 4096 it is necessary to increase it in a special way.
 Simple stretching via Photoshop is not an option.
-Look for special programs, plug-ins, websites which enlarge images with detalization increase.
+Look for special programs, plug-ins, websites which enlarge images with detalization increase.2.
+Saving

 Save surface map as usual jpg or png (max quality of course).
 Before saving bump map need to be transfered to Grayscale.
 Upper Photoshop menu: Image - Mode - Grayscale, then save as png.
-If you don't transfer it to gray, then you get an awful bug on the planet.
+If you don't transfer it to gray, then you get an awful bug on the planet.3.
+Resaving to raw

 Download IrfanView program from here